Islesboro Central School

 Islesboro Central School (ICS) is a public K-12 school located in Islesboro, Maine, United States.
-It is the only school on the island.
+It is the only school on the island, and the sole school of the Islesboro School District a.k.a.
+Islesboro Public Schools.

 History

-In 2010, Islesboro Central School underwent an 8 million dollar renovation.
+In 2010, Islesboro Central School underwent an 9 million dollar renovation.
 The students in grades 5-12 attended school in portables amid the construction.
 The students in grades k-4 attended school in the local Islesboro Community Center.

 Academics

 Islesboro Central School has a magnet school program, which attracts off-island students to the school.
-The school also offers a number of Advanced Placement classes.
-Alumni of Islesboro Central School have matriculated at schools like Bowdoin College, Colby College, Harvard University, Middlebury College, United States Coast Guard Academy, United States Military Academy and the University of Maine.
+Alumni of Islesboro Central School have matriculated at schools like Bowdoin College, Colby College, Harvard University, Middlebury College, Smith College, University of St Andrews, Maine Maritime Academy, United States Coast Guard Academy, United States Military Academy, Wellesley College, Bates College, Amherst College, and the University of Maine.

 Athletics

 Islesboro Central School offers five varsity sports to its students: